NexusBot-official/Nexus/CONTRIBUTING.md

-# Contributing to Nexus Bot
+# Contributing to Sentinel Bot

-Thank you for your interest in contributing to Nexus Bot! 🎉
+Thank you for your interest in contributing to Sentinel Bot! 🎉

 ## Table of Contents